Nick689/CustomPOS/Readme.md

 * Detailed income page shows instant cash state and can be viewed at any moment
 * Data export has never been so easy, you are already in Calc
 * Full database access let you correct any mistake easily, but, as it is dangerous
-* InvoiceCHK will find any invoice data inconsistencies by comparing invoice header and details-data
+* InvoiceCHK will find any invoice data inconsistencies by comparing invoice header and detail data
 * And when chk() stored precedure is called it will verify every sales and supplies and will notify you any difference with current stock.

 ## Planned features